Need help? We are available to speak to you 7 days a weekRead More

 Professional fees payable to Australian Migration Lawyers to prepare your primary application

 Our fees will vary depending on the circumstances of your application.
-Some applications will be more complex than others and our fees will be quoted accordingly.
-We work on a fixed-fee basis rather than billing hourly to provide our clients with certainty about what the total costs associated with their Partner visa application will be.
-We strive to be flexible, so we offer payment plans based on financial need.
+Some applications will be more complex than others, and our fees will be quoted accordingly.
+We work on a fixed-fee basis rather than billing hourly to provide our clients with certainty about what the total costs associated with their partner visa application will be.
+We offer payment plans based on individual circumstances.

 Book a free consultation with one of our qualified lawyers to get a quote.